Data will dictate the story: PM Modi - ExBulletin

 Data will dictate the story: PM Modi

-Prime Minister Narendra Modi was speaking at the Audit Diwas event of the Comptroller and Auditor General of India.

-Prime Minister Narendra Modi said on Tuesday that data is information and will dictate history in the future, urging strong, scientific audits to make systems strong and transparent.
+Prime Minister Narendra Modi said on Tuesday that data is information and will dictate history in the future as he urged strong, scientific audits to make systems strong and transparent.

 Speaking at the Audit Diwas event of the Controller and Auditor General of India (CAG), he said that in the past, information was passed on in the form of stories.